josh-ashkinaze/plurals/README.md

 print_anes_mapping()
 ```
-This will show a number of variables and their allowed values but just to give an exercpt:
+This will show a number of variables and their allowed values but just to give an excerpt:

 ```markdown
 ANES Variable Name: gender4